This article has links to products and services we love, which we may make commission from.

 Where to Stay in Inverness

-- Hotel: Mecure Hotel, modern rooms and private parking.
+- Hotel: Mercure Hotel has modern rooms and private parking.

 - Apartment: 1-bed apartment with free parking.
 Check availability.

-From Inverness, we started our journey to the infamous Bealach ‘na Ba (pronounced Bell-ach-na-baa) in Wester Ross.
+From Inverness, start your journey to the infamous Bealach ‘na Ba (pronounced Bell-ach-na-baa) in Wester Ross.

-At the start of the Bealach ‘na Ba, which is Scottish Gaelic for Pass of the Cattle, there is a sign that warns new drivers not to attempt it!
+Before you take on the Bealach ‘na Ba, Scottish Gaelic for Pass of the Cattle, a sign warns new drivers not to attempt it!

-Like many of the NC500 roads, the Bealach ‘na Ba is an A road also known as a single track road (only one lane for going and coming).
+Like many NC500 roads, the Bealach ‘na Ba is a single-track road with only one lane for going and coming.

 If you are the passenger and have the confidence to take your eyes off the hairpin bends, check out the scenery!